JetBrains/teamcity-documentation/topics/multinode-setup.md

 [//]: # (title: Multinode Setup for High Availability)
 [//]: # (auxiliary-id: Multinode Setup for High Availability;Multinode Setup)

 The TeamCity server can be configured to use multiple nodes (or servers) for high availability and flexible load distribution.
 It is possible to set up a cluster of TeamCity nodes, where each node is responsible for different tasks, like processing data from builds or collecting changes from VCS repositories.
-Or, to keep one main node that does all the work and a secondary node which provides a read-only interface.
+Or, to keep one main node that does all the work and a secondary node that provides a read-only interface.
 In case the main node goes down, all data processing can be switched to the secondary node with minimum downtime.

-As the main use case of a multinode setup is to achieve high availability (HA), this article will focus on configuring an HA cluster.
+As the main use case of a multinode setup is to achieve high availability (HA), this article focuses on configuring a HA cluster.
 However, you can use the same methods for any setup with multiple TeamCity nodes: for example, to distribute load between several machines.

 >The instructions are provided for TeamCity 2021.1 or later.
 If you use an earlier version, please refer to its [respective documentation](documentation-for-previous-versions.md).
 >